martinrotter/rssguard/resources/docs/Documentation.md

 Here is the rough workflow which is performed when you hit `Feeds & categories -> Update all items` or `Feeds & categories -> Update selected items`.
 At that point of time this happens:
 1. RSS Guard creates a list of all/selected feeds.
 2. Sequentially, for each feed do:
     * a.
-Download all available messages from online source.
+Download all available messages from online source or generate it with script.
     * b.
+Post-process messages with post-process script, if configured.
+    * c.
 Sequentially, for each downloaded message, do:
         * 1. Sanitize title of the message.
 This includes replacing all non-breaking spaces with normal spaces, removing all leading spaces, replacing all multiple consecutive spaces with single space.
 Contents of message are converted from [percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding).
         * 2. Run all [message filters](#message-filtering), one by one, one the message.
 Cache read/important message attributes (or labels changes) changed by filters to queue which is later synchronized back to online feed service.
         * 3. Store the message into RSS Guard's database, creating completely new DB entry for it, or replacing existing message. **Note that two messages are considered as the same message if they have identical URL, author and title and they belong to the same feed.** This does not stand for synchronized feeds (TT-RSS, Inoreader and others) where each message has assigned special ID which identifies the message uniquely.